pjf/pjf.github.io/ethics/_posts/2014-01-25-how-to-screw-learning-with-one-simple-belief.md

 It's a graph showing the performance of children after they've been praised for their intelligence ("you must be smart") versus their effort ("you must have put a lot of effort into that"), and then given a series of hard problems to try to solve.
-The kids who are taught that effort count *increase* in the number of problems they can solve.
+The kids who are taught that effort is important *increase* in the number of problems they can solve.
 Those who are told that they're smart show a frightening decrease.